logo

 Send citation to:

-Germame Y, Atnafu H. Bioactive Compound Identification and Phytochemical Analysis of Mucuna pruriens Seed Extract. pbp 2026; 8 (In press)
+Germame Y, Atnafu H. Bioactive Compound Identification and Phytochemical Analysis of Mucuna pruriens Seed Extract. pbp 2026; 8

 URL: http://pbp.medilam.ac.ir/article-1-335-en.html

-2- Researcher at Ethiopian Biodiversity Institute
+2- Researcher at Ethiopian Biodiversity Institute, Ethiopia

-Abstract: (27 Views)
+Abstract: (143 Views)

-Methods: Dried powder form of Mucuna pruriens was extracted with ethanol by using a 1:10 dilution, in cold maceration.
-The extract was evaporated into dryness using a hot water bath for 72 hrs.
-The GC-MS analysis of M. pruriens seed extract was performed using GC -MS equipment (Agilent Technologies) to identify the phytochemical constituents.
-While the compound mass spectra contained in the extract has been matched with the National Institute of Standards and Technology (NIST) library.
+Methods: Dried M. pruriens seed powder was extracted with ethanol at a 1:10 ratio using cold maceration.
+The extract was concentrated to dryness in a hot water bath over 72 hours.
+GC-MS analysis was conducted using Agilent Technologies equipment to characterize the phytochemical constituents.
+Identified compounds were compared against the National Institute of Standards and Technology (NIST) library for verification.

 Type of Study: Research | Subject: Herbal Drugs